JalmarazMartn/VsCodeStepScripts/README.md

 - openExternal->url to open in browser or folder address to open it in file explorer.

+## Snippet to help arguments selection

+If you are in a new step, in Argument setup you can use snippet "TSelArguments" to set the argument of the step.

+The behavior of this snippet is conditioned by the "scriptExecType" of the step:

+- task.
+It will show the task names in task.json file in ".vscode" folder, to select one.

+- extensionCommand.
+It will show all intalled extension commands, to select one.

+- openDocument.
+It will display a file dialog, and writes selected path in argument value.

+- openExternal.
+Same above but with a folder.

 ## Features

 You can create JSON file with steps configuration and when complete the file, execute command "JAM: Execute current VsCode Script".